Learn About Medicaid Costs and Coverage for Seniors

 It is important to look at the two most common types of Medicaid insurance and the coverage options that are available on a federal and state level.
 The mandatory services covered by Medicaid that are set by the federal government include but not limited to the following:

 - Hospital stays (inpatient and outpatient)

 - Home health services

 - Physician services

 - Behavioral health services

 Optional Medicaid coverage determined by the state where you live can include prescription drugs, physical therapy, dental services, eyeglasses and chiropractic services.
 To determine what services are covered by Medicaid in your state, it is best to contact your local Medicaid office.
-Find out more about what medical services are mandated by the federal government in our comprehensive guide.
+Find out more about what medical services are mandated by the federal government in our free guide.

 If you have both Medicaid and Medicaid coverage, then your covered services would be a little bit different compared to what is stated above.
 Medicare enrollees who meet Medicaid income guidelines will receive additional covered services.
 For example, Medicaid coverage could include care at a nursing care facility beyond the limit that Medicare provides.
 Additionally, you may be able to obtain dental coverage or vision coverage that is not included in Medicare Part A and Part B.

 What does Medicaid not cover for senior citizens?

 To determine how much is Medicaid, you must also look at the services that are not covered by your Medicaid health insurance plan.
 Services not covered by Medicaid would need to be paid entirely out of pocket unless you have an additional health insurance option that does include these services.